preesm/preesm/releng/README.md

 #### initialize

 *   [directory-maven-plugin](https://github.com/jdcasey/directory-maven-plugin): initialize the property **main.basedir** with the path to the parent project directory.
-This property is used in the Checkstyle configuration for having a consistent path to its configuration file from any submodule.
+This property is used in the JaCoCo configuration for having a consistent path to its report file from any submodule.
 *   [jacoco-maven-plugin](http://www.eclemma.org/jacoco/trunk/doc/prepare-agent-mojo.html): Used for [code coverage](https://en.wikipedia.org/wiki/Code_coverage) computation.
 See plugin documentation.
 The configuration outputs the report in the target folder of the parent project.
 All the submodules append their report in that file.
 It is later used by [Sonar](#sonarqube).
 Test and releng modules are ignored during when computing code coverage.
 ```XML
 <destFile>${main.basedir}/target/jacoco.exec</destFile>